CM Eligibility Criteria

 - Maintain the CM standards of delivery.

-- Are focused on one topic.
+- They are focused on one topic.

 - Have an event theme.
-Must have some boundaries or departure point such as "transforming transportation."
+Must have some boundaries or departure point, such as "transforming transportation."

 - Engage an expert facilitator.
 An expert facilitator who fits the AICP expert definition that is a person defined as an individual who has contributed to the field of planning through practice, teaching, research or publications; has completed work that exhibits a mastery of the principles of planning; and whose work demonstrates a commitment to outstanding quality and professionalism.